ethereum/go-ethereum/docs/_interface/FAQ.md

 sort_key: C
 ---

-**Q.**  I noticed my peercount slowly decrease, and now it is at 0.
+**Q.**  I noticed my peercount slowly decreasing, and now it is at 0.
 Restarting doesn't get any peers.

 **A.**  Check and sync your clock with ntp.
-[Example](https://askubuntu.com/questions/254826/how-to-force-a-clock-update-using-ntp) `sudo ntpdate -s time.nist.gov`
+For example, you can [force a clock update using ntp](https://askubuntu.com/questions/254826/how-to-force-a-clock-update-using-ntp) like so: `sudo ntpdate -s time.nist.gov`

 ---